 Your data is now transformed into a table.
 The following sections will make use of our data as tables.

 1. Using Power Query Editor to Create a Pivot Table from Multiple Worksheets

-Using a Power Query Editor is the most efficient approach to combine multiple worksheets in an Excel Workbook.
+Using a Power Query Editor is the most efficient approach to combining multiple worksheets in an Excel Workbook.
 Let’s go through the procedure below for a detailed description.

-- We will be using the following sheets to create a new Pivot Table.
+- We will be using the following sheets to insert a Pivot Table.

 - Now, go to Data >> Get Data >> From Other Sources >> Blank Query.

 - After that, the Power Query Editor will open up.

 - Next, give your Query a name.
 In my case, I named my query Overall_Report and hit ENTER.